Hotchkiss H35: Hungary

 In October 1942, the Hungarian Army received fifteen Hotchkiss H39 tanks, which formed the bulk of the 101st Independent Tank Company, which was used in the counter-partisan role.
 The unit operated in Ukraine, Belarus and Poland and was finally disbanded after losing 30% of its tanks to enemy action and having to destroy the rest due to lack of fuel and spares.
 The unit returned to Hungary from Warsaw in September–October 1944.

 Vichy France

 In North Africa, 27 vehicles (thirteen H35 and fourteen H39) were officially serving in the 1e Régiment de Chasseurs d'Afrique and were allowed to remain there under the armistice conditions; another five were hidden in Morocco.
 They fought the Allies during the opening stages of Operation Torch, the Allied invasion of French North Africa, near Casablanca in November 1942, destroying three M3 Stuart light tanks.
 The regiment subsequently joined the Allies and was re-equipped with M4 Sherman medium tanks in summer 1943.

 Postwar

 After the war, some Hotchkiss tanks were used by French security forces in the colonies, such as French Indochina, and occupation forces in Germany.
-Ten H39s were clandestinely sold to Israel – they were shipped from Marseille to Haifa in 1948.
-At least one remained in service with the Israel Defense Forces until 1952.
+Ten H39s were clandestinely sold to Israel – they were shipped from Marseille to Haifa in 1948 for service with the Israel Defense Forces during the 1948 Arab-Israeli War.
+At least one remained in service with the IDF until 1952.